Oh boy, a post about Obama x Romney fan fiction! I wonder how big the target audience for a post like this will be.

-I can’t believe it was a simpler time for politics back in 2012.
+I can’t believe how much simpler a time it was for politics back in 2012.
 It felt like there was really something boiling under the lid, something about to spill over and really harm the country.
 Of course, that feeling ended up proving true in 2016, when the forces under the surface of the prior election cycle became the ultimate symbol of chaos and division for the United States.

 The GOP presidential primaries that year were a battle for the soul of the party, where Tea Party demagogues like Michelle Bachmann and Rick Santorum dueled against the big business establishment of Mitt Romney and Newt Gingrich and against the libertarian populism of Ron Paul.
 A holy war was being waged, and the eventual result, four years later, was that all three of these factions would collide into the socially conservative, big business populist known as, uh, that one guy who became President in 2016.